Unleash/unleash/website/docs/feature-flag-tutorials/react/examples.md

 ## Change Management & Feature Flag Approvals in React

 Unleash makes it easy to toggle a feature.
 But the more users you have, the more risk with unexpected changes occurring.
 That’s why we implemented an approval workflow within Unleash Enterprise for making a change to a feature flag.
-This functions like a Git pull request, and models a Git review workflow.
-You could have 1 or more approvals required to reduce risk of someone changing something they shouldn’t.
+This functions similar to GitHub's pull requests, and models a Git review workflow.
+You could have one or more approvals required to reduce risk of someone changing something they shouldn’t.
 It helps development teams to have access only to what they _need_.
 For example, you can use Unleash to track changes to your React feature flag’s configuration.

 In Unleash Enterprise, we have a change request feature in your project settings to manage your feature flag approvals.
 When someone working in a project needs to update the status of a flag or strategy, they can follow our approval workflow to ensure that one or more team members review the change request.